Website Manager

 f) Handle the administrative requirements of the team, i.e., obtaining accurate team rosters, medical release forms and other items required by SHLL.

 g) Attend SHLL and or District 10 clinics on coaching, rules and safety.
-Be willing to learn more about
+Be willing to learn more about Baseball and Softball and how to teach young people the proper way to play the game.

 h) Be responsible for proper safeguarding and use of all SHLL equipment, facilities and uniforms.
 Be responsible to turn in all SHLL equipment and uniforms at the end of the season.
+Failure to return issued gear within the required timeframe may result in the manager/coach being held financially responsible for the full replacement cost of the items.

-i) Teach players and parents fair play, sportsmanship, team play and respect for the opponent and
+i) Teach players and parents fair play, sportsmanship, team play and respect for the opponent and umpires.

 j) Work with all SHLL personnel and assist in providing an umpire core for SHLL.